 When your flight is late, you have to be in Playa Vista for a meeting in 45 minutes, and you’re also about to eat your hand, you might be tempted to grab a boxed salad on your way out of the airport.
 Go to Da Kikokiko instead.
 This poke spot is right in the middle of the high-rise jungle that is this part of town, and you can grab a bowl to go pretty quickly.
 And then come back afterwards for some shaved ice.

 When caffeine is your highest priority upon landing, Two Guns Kitchen is your very best option in the area.
-It’s a new-ish New Zealand cafe on Main St. in El Segundo, and just like their Australian cousins, NZ-ers know their way around a flat white.
+It’s a New Zealand cafe on Main St. in El Segundo, and just like their Australian cousins, NZ-ers know their way around a flat white.
 As well as excellent coffee, they serve a full menu of stuff like french toast, smoked salmon bagels, and a very good breakfast sandwich that comes on a pretzel bun.

 If you’re headed to the airport from the middle of the city you know there’s one rule: always take La Cienega.
 But if we had to give you a second rule it would be: stop for brunch at Pann’s on the way.
 This old-school diner has been open since the ’50s, appeared in too many movies to count, and serves chicken and waffles we always order.
 They’re definitely not the best chicken and waffles you’ll find in LA, but you feel like you’re on the set of Pulp Fiction, so that doesn’t really matter.